JuliaLang/julia/doc/manual/getting-started.rst

                               Run time-intensive code optimizations
-    --check-bounds={yes|no}   Emit bounds checks always or never (ignoring declarations) --dump-bitcode={yes|no}   Dump bitcode for the system image (used with --build) --depwarn={yes|no}        Enable or disable syntax and method deprecation warnings --inline={yes|no}         Control whether inlining is permitted (overrides functions declared as @inline) --math-mode={ieee|user}   Always use IEEE semantics for math (ignoring declarations), or adhere to declarations in source code
+    --check-bounds={yes|no}   Emit bounds checks always or never (ignoring declarations) --dump-bitcode={yes|no}   Dump bitcode for the system image (used with --build) --depwarn={yes|no|error}  Enable or disable syntax and method deprecation warnings ('error' turns warnings into errors)

+    --inline={yes|no}         Control whether inlining is permitted (overrides functions declared as @inline) --math-mode={ieee|user}   Always use IEEE semantics for math (ignoring declarations), or adhere to declarations in source code